juliawiggeshoff/astral-species-tree/README.md

 `qsub run_astral-species-tree.sh`

-# Finishing the workflow: report.zip
+# Finishing the workflow: report.html

-Upon successfully finishing the analyses, Snakemake will **automatically** generate a compressed report in the working directory, `report.zip.`
+Upon successfully finishing the analyses, Snakemake will **automatically** generate a compressed report in the working directory, `report.html`

 It describes the used software versions, the commands, and paths to in and output files.